 The body absorbs two to three times more iron from animal sources than from plants.
 Some of the best dietary sources of iron are:

 Although you absorb less of the iron in plants, every bite counts, and adding a source of vitamin C to vegetarian sources of iron will enhance absorption.
 Some of the best plant sources of iron are:

 - Beans, including pinto, kidney, soybeans and lentils

 - Dark green leafy vegetables such as spinach

 - Fortified breakfast cereals

 - Whole-grain and enriched breads

-The following populations of individuals are at a higher risk for developing iron deficiency.
+The following populations are at a higher risk for developing iron deficiency.

 Women Who Are Pregnant or Breast-feeding: Increased blood volume requires more iron to drive oxygen to the baby and growing reproductive organs.
 Consult your doctor or registered dietitian nutritionist before taking an iron supplement.

 Young Children: Babies store enough iron for the first six months of life.
 After six months, their iron needs increase.
 Breast milk and iron-fortified infant formula can supply the amount of iron not met by solids.
 Cow's milk is a poor source of iron.
 When children drink too much milk, they crowd out other foods and may develop "milk anemia."
 Two cups of milk per day is the recommended amount for toddlers.